-Speaking of cars, we now know that the Forza Motorsport car list will be HUGE.
+The Forza Motorsport car list will be huge.

 There will be more than 500 cars at launch for Forza Motorsport, beating the 420-odd that Gran Turismo 7 had to offer.

 This includes more than 100 that are new to the Motorsport series, which is great to see.
-While modern cars can be tricky to license, it sounds like Turn 10 has been able to get some of the more recent models into the game along with classics and thoroughbred racers.
+While modern cars can be tricky to license, Turn 10 has added more recent models into the game along with classics and thoroughbred racers.

-Several new cars making their Forza Motorsport debut were shown in the Xbox & Bethesda Showcase trailer, from the Nissan 370Z Nismo and Audi RS E-Tron GT, to the Brabham BT62 and Koenigsegg Jesko.
+Several new cars making their Forza Motorsport debut including the Nissan 370Z Nismo and Audi RS E-Tron GT, to the Brabham BT62 and Koenigsegg Jesko.
 Gracing the cover are the 2023 No. 01 Cadillac Racing V-Series.R and the 2024 Chevrolet Corvette E-Ray.

-We got a closer look at Kyalami, which is one of five new circuits for the Motorsport series, and given that the South Africa track is missing from a lot of the more popular racing titles this is a big win for Forza Motorsport.
+One of the highlights in the Forza Motorsport track list is Kyalami, one of five new circuits making its series debut in Forza Motorsport.
+Given that the South Africa track is missing from a lot of the more popular racing titles this is a big win for Forza Motorsport.
 Other new tracks include the fictional Grand Oak Raceway, a tight and technical road course.